Nash Smart Finance (NASF) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Nash Smart Finance Historical Price

-According to the latest data gathered on Nash Smart Finance live price page, the current price of Nash Smart Finance is 0.0096305USD.
-The circulating supply of Nash Smart Finance(NASF) is 10.00M NASF , giving it a market capitalization of $96.31K.
+According to the latest data gathered on Nash Smart Finance live price page, the current price of Nash Smart Finance is 0.00949352USD.
+The circulating supply of Nash Smart Finance(NASF) is 10.00M NASF , giving it a market capitalization of $95.10K.

 In the past month, Nash Smart Finance has experienced a 0.00% change, reflecting approximately $-- to its value.
 This indicates that NASF could witness further price changes in the near future.